 Welcome to New York City and to the School of Social Work at Columbia University!
 We are so glad you’ve decided to embark on this journey with us.
 To help get you started, we have prepared a New Student Checklist.
 In addition, we offer answers to these Frequently Asked Questions:

-Orientation for new Two-Year, Extended, Reduced Residency and Transfer students will be held the week of August 26-30, 2013.
-Orientation for new Advanced Standing students takes place on Monday, July 29, 2013.
+Orientation for new 16-month, Extended, Reduced Residency and Transfer students will be held the week of January 13-17, 2014.
 During Orientation, you’ll receive your class schedule and learn about registration, your field placement, and various student resources, among many other topics.
-Further details will be provided in the Orientation schedule, which you will receive by e-mail.

 Fall 2013 classes will begin on Tuesday, September 3, 2013.

 To fulfill the statistics course requirement, you must complete an acceptable statistics course at a regionally-accredited post-secondary institution and earn a grade of B or better.
 On-campus or online, university or community college--any type of institution is acceptable as long as it is regionally-accredited.

 The course should cover, at minimum, the following topics:

 - frequency distribution,

 - variability (range, standard deviation and variance),